GLVis/glvis-js/README.md

 ## TODO
 - Play/pause button
 - Spinner
-- Check why certain keys, such as 0, don’t work from the Control tab (but work in the vis area)
+- Check why certain keys, such as `0`--`9`, don’t work from the Control tab (but work in the vis area)
 - Prettify/update the CSS styling
 - Multiple output windows
-   - MFEM stream with multiple fields causes the visualizations to write over eachother
+   - MFEM stream with multiple fields causes the visualizations to write over each other
-- Improve the I/O e.g. corresponding to key F6
+- Improve the I/O e.g. corresponding to key `F6`